Reno-Sifana/Reno-Sifana/README.md

 - [E-Mail](renosifana.paksi@gmail.com)

 ## Notes:
-Sorry if my English is bad and grammar errors
+Sorry if my English is bad and grammar errors.